 Wait at the top step to the stage until your name is called.
 Move directly in front of your advisor and turn to face the audience.
 Your advisor will slip your hood over your head, you may have to bend over a bit to make it easier; turn around and shake his/her hand; proceed in front of the podium to the dean.
 He will give you your diploma folder; shake his hand.
 There will be at least two other dignitaries on the stage right standing alongside the dean, shake their hands as well; go down the stairs to the table and get your diploma.
 Return to your seat as quickly as you can, crossing IN FRONT of the stage.

 PhDs: When your name is called, please stand next to the podium and face the audience.
 Your advisor will say a few words about you and shake your hand.
 Proceed in front of the podium and shake the hands of the dean, other dignitaries; go down the stairs and return to your seat.
 You will NOT be hooded nor receive a diploma (the Graduate School ceremony Saturday evening will hood you and give you your diploma).

-Parking: Contact Cindy Peters (firstname.lastname@example.org) ahead of time for handicapped parking for your family member; a special drop-off location will be available at the tent/event site and then park in the designated place on Circuit Drive.
+Contact Cindy Peters (firstname.lastname@example.org) ahead of time for handicapped parking for your family member; a special drop-off location will be available at the tent/event site and then park in the designated place on Circuit Drive.
+If your family member requires special accommodations, please contact Cindy Peters no later than April 15.
 Everyone else please park in Circuit Lot and walk down to Chemistry Lot.